 Best Rugged Android Phone Android Central 2020

 More and more often, phones are being released with shiny glass backs, smooth metal frames, and other design elements to make them as attractive as can be.
 That's great if you prefer form over function, but what about if you're in the market for a smartphone that you don't need to baby nonstop?
+These aren't phones we'd usually recommend if you're shopping for the best Android phone overall, but if you're especially accident-prone, these devices are kind of perfect.
 Here are the best rugged Android phones we could find!

 Rugged phones don't always have to be expensive, and the Blackview BV5500 is a perfect example of just that.
-This rugged phone features a MIL-STD-810G and IP68 rating, meaning that it's drop-proof and you can submerge it in two meters of water for up to two hours.
-There's also a big 4,400 mAh battery, a 5.5-inch HD screen, and dual rear cameras.
+This rugged phone features MIL-STD-810G and IP68 resistance ratings, meaning that it's drop-proof and you can submerge it in five feet of water for up to 30 minutes.
+There's also a big 4,400 mAh battery, a 5.5-inch HD+ screen, and dual rear cameras.

 Do you know the Caterpillar brand that makes construction equipment?
 That same company also makes Android phones, and the CAT S61 is its best yet.
 The S61 can be submerged in water up to 3 meters for 30 minutes, is protected against salt and sand, and is pressure resistant.
 It also comes with a thermal camera, laser-assisted distance measuring, and an indoor air quality monitor.

 One look at the DOOGEE S95 Pro is all it takes to see that this is a rugged Android phone that means business.
 Design-wise, the S95 Pro has it all — IP68 dust/water-resistance, MIL-STD-810G durability, and protection from solar radiation, temperature extremes, and more.
-We're also fans of the 128GB base storage, 8GB of RAM, and the beefy 5,150 mAh battery.
+We're also fans of the 256GB of storage, 12GB of RAM, and the beefy 5,150 mAh battery.
 DOOGEE even goes out of its way to offer 10W Qi wireless charging!

 Blackview is one of the leaders right now when it comes to rugged Android phones, and if you want one that has a huge battery, you'll want to check out the BV5900.
 With a 5,580 mAh battery, you can use the BV5900 to your heart's content without worrying about running out of juice.
 It also has a 5.7-inch HD+ display, dual rear cameras, expandable storage, IP68 dust/waterproofing, and a MIL-STD-810G durability rating.

 Want a Caterpillar phone but don't have the cash for the S61?
-The S41 is another excellent pick that drops a few features in favor of a much smaller price tag.
-The CAT S41 is equipped with waterproofing up to two meters for 60 minutes, shock and drop-proofing up to six feet, and Corning Gorilla Glass 5 that's resistant to even the worst of scratches.
+The S42 is another excellent pick that drops a few features in favor of a much smaller price tag.
+The CAT S42 can be repeatedly submerged in water (including hot water and soap), has a military-grade durability rating, and a large battery that promises up to two days of use per charge.
+Thanks to the 5.5-inch screen size, it's also easy to use with one hand.

-Another great choice is the Ulefone Armor 7.
-It's more expensive than the BV5500, but you benefit from better specs across the board, in addition to features such as three rear cameras, NFC for Google Pay, a customizable button, and Qi wireless charging.
+Another great choice is the Ulefone Armor 7E.
+It's more expensive than the BV5500 Pro, but you benefit from better specs across the board, in addition to features such as three rear cameras, NFC for Google Pay, and Qi wireless charging.

-Lastly, if the battery is among your top concerns, the Blackview BV5900 is the way to go.
-With a huge 5,580 mAh battery, you can use the BV5900 as much as you want without having to live with battery anxiety.
+Lastly, if the battery is among your top concerns, the OUKITEL WP5 is the way to go.
+With a huge 8,000 mAh battery, you can use the WP5 as much as you want without having to live with battery anxiety.
 For people that work tough jobs without easy access to a power source, this is a fantastic choice.

 We may earn a commission for purchases using our links.
 Learn more.